Savaari 2

-Savaari 2 (ಸವಾರಿ, meaning:Ride) is a 2014 Indian Kannada language romantic drama film produced and directed by Jacob Verghese.
+Savaari 2 is a 2014 Indian Kannada language romantic drama film written, produced, and directed by Jacob Verghese.
 It is a sequel to 2009 film Savari.

 Plot

-Savaari 2 is a Kannada-language adventure-comedy film that follows the journey of Srinivas, affectionately known as Seenu, a small-time thief with big aspirations.
-Seenu is engaged to Shruthi, the daughter of the state's Home Minister.
+Savaari 2 follows the journey of Srinivas, affectionately known as Seenu, a small-time thief with big aspirations.
+Seenu is engaged to Shruthi, the daughter of the state's home minister.
 Despite his connections, Seenu's life revolves around petty thefts and schemes to make quick money.

 The story takes a turn when Seenu learns about a hidden treasure in the forest, allegedly concealed by the notorious forest brigand Veerappan.
 Determined to claim the fortune, Seenu teams up with Vishwanath, a seasoned journalist, and Arjun, a taxi driver with a mysterious past.
 The trio embarks on a road trip into the forest, facing various challenges and uncovering secrets along the way.

 Their journey is further complicated when Seenu is kidnapped by a forest brigand named Channappa, leading to a series of unexpected events that test their resolve and friendship.
 As the adventure unfolds, the characters confront moral dilemmas, personal ambitions, and the true meaning of wealth and success.